centGeek/HealthMeetProject/README.md

 ### Database Migrations

 To initialize tables and data in the database, we use Flyway migrations.
 Migrations allow us to manage the database schema and evolve its structure.
-### Security lawyer
-Certainly, here's a concise summary of the "Security Lawyer" security layer in your application:

 ### Security Layer